AndoryuRenoa/MochiJumpLevelEditor/README.md

 # MochiJumpLevelEditor

 *Replacing the currently statically served front end with an angular project!
-New repsitory for the combined product!
+New repsitory for the combined product!: https://github.com/AndoryuRenoa/MochiJumpWeb-SinglePackageDeployment

 Current Status: MJLE-0.2.4